 By law, it is everyone's responsibility to report any concerns relating to safeguarding and child protection.
-If you have any concerns that may suggest that a child is at risk of harm, however insignificant it may seem at the time, (see Keeping Children Safe in Education - Part 1); you should immediately report your concern to the DSL in the work setting (or the Headteacher if your concern relates to the DSL) and to your consultant at GSL who will inform the GSL DSO (Sarah Andrews, sarah.andrews@gsleducation.com or safeguarding@gsleducation.com). if you feel a child is at immediate risk of harm - dial 999 immediately and inform the DSL/DSO as soon as possible.
+If you have any concerns that may suggest that a child is at risk of harm, however insignificant it may seem at the time, (see Meeping Children Safe in Education - Part 1); you should immediately report your concern to the DSL in the work setting (or the Headteacher if your concern relates to the DSL) and to your consultant at GSL who will inform the GSL DSO (Sarah Andrews, safeguarding@gsleducation.com). if you feel a child is at immediate risk of harm - dial 999 immediately and inform the DSL/DSO as soon as possible.